igorquintaes/Discans/README.md

 - MangaUpdates (url example: https://unionmangas.top/manga/berserk)

 ## How to Use discans in your server
-- Invite Discans [using this url](https://discordapp.com/api/oauth2/authorize?client_id=556213286383648769&permissions=154624&scope=bot), or create and deploy your own version of the bot;
+- Create and deploy your own version of the bot;
 - Open the channel that you want to receive Discans notifications and send `discans channel` keywords;
 - If you don't want to chat with Discans in english, you can change Discans language using the command `discans language [language in format xx-XX]`.
 We are supporting mainly two languages: `en-US` and `pt-BR`;
 - Now you can send commands for alert creation.
 You can check more about it above.